-There is a wide variation in death rates in droughtlots.
+There is a wide variation in death rates in containment area.
 Surveys in South Australia showed an average of 1.8 per cent and 1.4 per cent in 1982 and 1988 respectively.
 An AWI survey found an average of 2.8 per cent and a median of 1.4 per cent.
-The distribution of deaths is shown in Table 3.
+The distribution of deaths is shown in Table 2.

-The main point to note from these results is that the majority of sheep fed in droughtlots had quite low levels of mortality and much lower than the potential death rates if sheep were not supplementary fed during drought.
+The main point to note from these results is that the majority of sheep fed in containment had low levels of mortality and much lower than the potential death rates if sheep were not supplementary fed during drought.
 However, there were a few which experienced high death rates for a variety of reasons.

-Table 4 outlines causes of mortality as recorded in the AWI commissioned survey.
-The data reveals acidosis and tail end sheep, which were responsible for 85 per cent of total deaths in droughtlots during the 2002/03 drought period, as the more important causes of death.
+Table 3 outlines causes of mortality as recorded in the AWI-commissioned survey.
+The data reveals acidosis and tail end sheep (responsible for 85 per cent of total deaths in containment area during the 2002/03 drought period) as the more important causes of death.

-TABLE 3: Percentage of farms by death rate
+TABLE 2: Percentage of farms by death rate